yaogara/yaogara-ark/content/plants/turnera-diffusa.md

 ---
-title: "Turnera diffusa (Damiana)"
+title: Turnera diffusa (Damiana)
-aliases: ["Damiana", "Turnera aphrodisiaca", "Oreganillo", "Yerba de la Pastora", "Mexican damiana"]
+aliases:
+  - Damiana
+  - Turnera aphrodisiaca
+  - Oreganillo
+  - Yerba de la Pastora
+  - Mexican damiana
+summary: >-
-summary: "Aromatic shrub of Passifloraceae native to Mesoamerica and the Caribbean, long used as a vitality tonic and aphrodisiac; contemporary studies report flavonoid- and terpenoid-mediated neuropharmacology."
+  Aromatic shrub of Passifloraceae native to Mesoamerica and the Caribbean, long used as a vitality tonic and aphrodisiac; contemporary studies report flavonoid- and terpenoid-mediated neuropharmacology.
-tags: ["Turnera diffusa", "damiana", "ethnobotany", "aphrodisiac", "Passifloraceae", "Mesoamerica", "phytochemistry"]
+tags:
+  - Turnera diffusa
+  - damiana
+  - ethnobotany
+  - aphrodisiac
+  - Passifloraceae
+  - Mesoamerica
+  - phytochemistry
-date: 2025-10-27
+date: '2025-10-27'
-license: "CC BY-SA 4.0 – Yaogará Research Archive"
+license: CC BY-SA 4.0 – Yaogará Research Archive
+lastmod: '2025-10-27'
 ---

 *This article is part of the Yaogará Ark, a living archive of Amazonian and pan-American teacher plants and allied materia medica.*